lumosjs/lumos/README.md

 The Lumosjs project welcomes all constructive contributions.
-Contributions take many forms, from code for bug fixes and enhancements, to additions and fixes to documentation, additional tests, triaging incoming pull requests and issues, and more!
+Contributions take many forms, from code for bug fixes and enhancements, to additions and fixes to documentation, additional tests, triaging incoming pull requests and issues, and more, I will soon add typescript to the project, for now I will improve and add some new features!

 See the [Contributing Guide](CONTRIBUTING_EN.md) for more technical details on contributing.